 When it is the time to kill a process or renice it and how to monitor the currently running processes and how these processes affect the system load.
 Let’s see how Linux process management will help us tune the system.

 Table of Contents

 - 3 Managing virtual memory with vmstat

 - 5 Monitoring disk I/O with iotop

 - 6 Checking processes with the ps command

 - 7 Monitoring System Health with iostat and lsof

 - 8 Calculating the system load

 - 12 Sending the kill signal

 Before we start talking about Linux process management, we should review process types.
-There are four common types of processes you will see:
+There are four common types of processes: